MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 ### Cards

-Organize information into richly formatted cards and give users the opportunity to interact with specific parts of the card.
+Organize information into richly formatted cards and let users interact with specific parts of the card.
 For example, apps that gather information using input forms.

    :::column-end:::